PEDEVCO (NYSEAMERICAN:PED) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of PEDEVCO (NYSEAMERICAN:PED – Free Report) in a research note published on Friday.
+StockNews.com began coverage on shares of PEDEVCO (NYSEAMERICAN:PED – Free Report) in a research report released on Thursday morning.
 The brokerage issued a sell rating on the stock.

 PEDEVCO Price Performance

-PEDEVCO (NYSEAMERICAN:PED – Get Free Report) last issued its quarterly earnings results on Tuesday, August 15th.
-The company reported $0.04 EPS for the quarter, hitting analysts’ consensus estimates of $0.04.
-The company had revenue of $10.91 million for the quarter, compared to analyst estimates of $9.48 million.
-PEDEVCO had a net margin of 11.32% and a return on equity of 3.71%.
-Research analysts expect that PEDEVCO will post 0.12 earnings per share for the current year.
+PEDEVCO (NYSEAMERICAN:PED – Get Free Report) last issued its quarterly earnings data on Tuesday, August 15th.
+The company reported $0.04 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.04.
+The business had revenue of $10.91 million during the quarter, compared to analysts’ expectations of $9.48 million.
+PEDEVCO had a return on equity of 3.71% and a net margin of 11.32%.
+As a group, equities research analysts forecast that PEDEVCO will post 0.12 EPS for the current year.

 PEDEVCO Company Profile